-The College of Education at UTRGV serves as the Grantee and PSJA ISD serves as the Early Head Start Delegate who provides direct comprehensive services to 372 low income infants and toddlers in center-based learning environments that are designated in a PSJA campus and in licensed child care centers in Pharr and Alamo.
+The College of Education at UTRGV serves as the Grantee and provides direct comprehensive services to 372 low income infants and toddlers in center-based learning environments that are designated in icensed child care centers in Pharr, San Juan, and Alamo and throughout the valley.
 Comprehensive Services foster the infants’ and toddlers’ physical, cognitive, social, and emotional development to ensure each child reaches his or her optimal potential and is ready for Pre-K and Kinder.

 A birth-to-age-five curriculum continuum will facilitate the child’s development and academic achievement.
-Successful transitioning of children between programs will be supported by established channels of communication between and among staff from EHS and HS programs, the PSJA ISD and local providers of early childhood programs and centers.
+Successful transitioning of children between programs will be supported by established channels of communication between and among staff from EHS and HS program.
 UTRGV will continue participating beyond the funding period as a partner for providing professional development of staff.

 Community services and agencies also provide services to eligible low income families of the children enrolled in EHS.
 Services such as, parenting education, professional development opportunities, and adult education, enable low income families to secure employment, attend college or obtain job training certificates and move toward self-sufficiency.
 Other services may include counseling, screening and assessment and crisis management counseling.
 Information and referrals for community services such as, public transportation, mental health, medical services, preventive health care, also ensure that the goal of providing comprehensive services to low income infants and toddlers is continual.